XelorR/dotfiles/README.md

 - [ ] tmux plugins to be managed as external
 - [ ] spacemacs as archive
 - [ ] colors for fish tide
+- [ ] find the file which stores tide theme for fish config
+- [ ] add declarative omf installation
 - [ ] windows adaptation